scherroman/TweetMapAnsible/README.md

 - `ssh -L 9000:10.0.0.3:xxxx 130.245.168.239 -l root`

-Where `10.0.0.17` is the private IP of the final destination machine, `130.245.168.146` is the public IP of the MLB, and `xxxx` is the port to connect to (generally this can be changed to 80 or something like 3000, depending on whether or not you are using a reverse proxy and what port your web app is actually running out of)
+Where `10.0.0.17` is the private IP of the final destination machine, `130.245.168.146` is the public IP of the MLB, and `xxxx` is the port to connect to (generally this can be changed to 80 or something like 3000, depending on whether or not you are using a reverse proxy and what port your web app is actually running out of).

 ### Ansible Tips
 - Ansible Syntax Checking